Services & Details

 Consultation is offered virtually, with optional in-person sessions in San Francisco.
 My fee is $175 per clinical hour.
 I’m happy to coordinate with outside agencies or provide documentation as needed — consultation should reduce stress, not add it.

-I work with adults navigating a range of experiences, including mood or emotional regulation challenges, the long-term effects of trauma, complex or intense relationships, and the pressures of caregiving or people-pleasing.
-I find it especially rewarding to work with people who often find themselves “over-functioning” — whether that’s caring for everyone else, juggling messy relationships, or managing the long-term effects of trauma or chronic illness.
+I work with adults navigating a variety of life experiences, including challenges with mood or emotional regulation, the lasting impact of trauma, intense or complicated relationships, and the pressures of caregiving or people-pleasing.
+I especially enjoy supporting those who often find themselves “over-functioning” — whether it’s caring for everyone else, managing difficult relationships, or coping with the long-term effects of trauma or chronic illness.
 If you’re used to carrying it all on your own, this is a space to be seen, supported, and a little lighter for a while.

 Why Support Matters: